-Flavours guest Linda joined us in Sicily last year and is about to learn the ins and outs of Puglian cooking later this year – what better time to review Luca Lorusso’s ‘Sharing Puglia’!
+Flavours guest Linda joined us in Sicily last year, and is about to learn the ins and outs of Puglian cooking later this year – what better time to review Luca Lorusso’s ‘Sharing Puglia’!

-Celebrities like Madonna and Tom Hanks have been seen on vacation there while the British actress Helen Mirren has even bought a farmhouse where she is reportedly growing pomegranates.
+Celebrities like Madonna and Tom Hanks have been seen on vacation there, while the British actress Helen Mirren has even bought a farmhouse where she is reportedly growing pomegranates.
 They are attracted, perhaps, not just by the kind of traditional Mediterranean life that has been slightly lost in the South of France and Spain, but also by a food that is as close to the Mediterranean diet as you will find: plenty of strong-flavoured vegetables like peppers, artichokes, endives and fennel, a wide range of fresh fish from prawns to anchovies, a dash of meat for occasions, and of course the extra virgin olive oil which some say is the best in the world.

 So, a good book on Puglian food was long overdue.
 ‘Sharing Puglia’ could well be it.
 It is the manifesto of Luca Lorusso, a Puglian exile now living in Australia where he runs Café Latte, an upmarket eatery in a smart Melbourne suburb.
 With his friend and co-author Vivienne Polak, he claims Puglian food to be more sophisticated than its label, ‘cucina povera’ – cuisine of the poor – implies.
-It may still have the simplicity of peasant food but it is as tasty as it is nutritious and is at best deeply satisfying.
-I couldn’t wait to embark on my new culinary journey.
+It may still have the simplicity of peasant food but it is as tasty as it is nutritious, and is at best deeply satisfying.
+I couldn’t wait to embark on my new culinary journey!

 In Puglia pasta is made simply using semolina flour (made from durum wheat) plus a little superfine 00 pasta flour and water to bind.
-There are no eggs involved and yet it still turns out smooth and ready to turn into the many shapes suggested in the book.
+There are no eggs involved, and yet it still turns out smooth and ready to turn into the many shapes suggested in the book!
 Or at least it should do.

 ‘Sharing Puglia’ is so beautifully photographed and tastefully designed it’s a real treat to cook from.
 The creative use of simple ingredients of the region made me want to go there very soon.
-My visit I’m sure will be helped enormously by the author’s use of the original Italian recipe titles as I choose from the local restaurant menus.
+My visit, I’m sure, will be helped enormously by the author’s use of the original Italian recipe titles as I choose from the local restaurant menus.

-As for the pasta dough…I ended up rolling it out thinly, cutting it into rag shapes and serving it with his Mamma’s ragu on P119, and it was wonderful.
+As for the pasta dough…I ended up rolling it out thinly, cutting it into rag shapes and serving it with his Mamma’s ragu on p.
+119, and it was wonderful.

 We think these recipes sound absolutely delicious and we hope Chef Antonio can help Linda perfect her orecchiette on her upcoming trip to Puglia!
 Looking forward to seeing more of Linda’s beautiful photographs.